A closure result for globally hyperbolic spacetimes: Introduction

-where $G$ is the Newtonian constant of gravitation, $c$ the speed of light in vacuum, $T$ is the \emph{stress-energy tensor}, and $\Lambda$ is the {\em cosmological constant}.
-To avoid undesirable pathologies of the causal structure of the spacetime it is customary to postulate the existence of a Cauchy hypersurface $M^3\subset X^4$, i.e. a hypersurface $M^3$ with the property that any causal curve intersects it at precisely one point.
+where $T$ is the \emph{stress-energy tensor}, and $\Lambda$ is the {\em cosmological constant}.
+To avoid undesirable pathologies of the causal structure of the spacetime it is customary to postulate the existence of a smooth spacelike Cauchy hypersurface $M^3\subset X^4$, i.e. a smooth hypersurface $M^3$ with the property that any inextendible causal curve intersects it at precisely one point.
 Spacetimes $(X^4,\gamma)$ with this property are called \emph{globally hyperbolic} and are, in particular, stable causal, i.e. they allow the existence of a globally defined differentiable function $t$ whose gradient is time-like (see \cite{bersan} and also \cite{c,bc}).
 We call $t$ a time function and the foliation given by its level surfaces a $t-$foliation.
 Topologically, a spacetime foliated by the level surfaces of a time function is diffeomorphic to a product manifold $I\times M^3$ where $I\subset \RR$ and $M^3$ is a three-dimensional smooth manifold without boundary, usually called the \emph{slice} (see \cite{cho}).
 Relative to this parametrization the spacetime manifold $(X^4,\gamma)$ takes the form

 where $t=x^0\in I$ and $x=(x^1,x^2,x^3)$ are arbitrary coordinates on the slice and $i,j=1,2,3$.
 The function $N(t,x)$ is called the \emph{lapse function} of the foliation and $g_{ij}$ its first fundamental form.
+We will assume that the metric $g$ on $M^3$ is complete.
 We will denote by

 the \emph{leaves} of the foliation and by $\nu$ the future directed unit normal given by

 The {\em second fundamental} form $h$ of the foliation is given by